Corporate Governance

 Principle One : Establish a strategy and business model which promote long-term value for shareholders

-Our activities in Côte d’Ivoire will deliver a positive impact on the economic development of the country, through the creation of jobs and the contribution our activities will have on local supply chains.
-Given the large-scale potential resources of coltan we have under licence and the fact that we will beneficiate the coltan ore body we mine in Côte d’Ivoire, our business is a long-term sustainable business activity, dedicated to providing a product that is in much demand, especially across the electric capacitator market.
+Our activities in Côte d’Ivoire and Zambia will deliver a positive impact on the economic development of the country, through the creation of jobs and the contribution our activities will have on local supply chains.
+Given the large-scale potential resources of Coltan we have under licence and the fact that we will beneficiate the Coltan ore body we mine in Côte d’Ivoire, our business is a long-term sustainable business activity, dedicated to providing a product that is in much demand, especially across the electric capacitator market.
+Zambia is a major producer of copper and Quicklime is needed in the flotation process.
+This means we have a potential local and regional customer base for our product as well as a potential local and regional customer base across the cement and concrete markets.

 The Company has the current development strategy objectives:

-1. Safely and responsibly operate its exploration, mining and coltan processing plant in a cost efficient and safe manner.
+1. Safely and responsibly operate its exploration, mining, Quicklime and Coltan processing plant in a cost efficient and safe manner.

 2. Continue to develop and expand its relationship with local communities to enable job creation, technical and skills training.